So, you’re retired, but you still want to make contributions to super?

 Super Contributions Under Age 67 and Retired

-Also, if you are over age 65, you are eligible to make the downsizer contribution.
+Also, if you are aged 55 or more, you are eligible to make the downsizer contribution.

-If you are aged 67 or more, but below age 70, you are only able to receive mandated employer contributions or make downsizer contributions.
+If you are aged 67 or more, but below age 75*, you are able to make personal contributions and downsizer contributions.
+You can also receive mandated employer contributions.

-- if you are retired, but have worked at least 40 hours over any consecutive 30-day period in the current financial year (known as the work test); or
+- have worked at least 40 hours over any consecutive 30-day period in the financial year that the contribution is made and prior to the contribution being made (known as the work test); or

 Related Article: Super Contributions Over 65